 Project: Sensitivity, uncertainty and refinement in a global flood model

-The experience I have consists of volunteering projects which I have undertaken during the degree.
-This was time spent in Ghana and Tanzania, aiding in the construction of household rainwater harvesters and new toilets for a school, respectively.
-Whilst these were not specifically technical projects, I learnt a lot about the value of logistics and infrastructure, in the context of the developing world; specifically in the context of water resource.
+Cain has undertaken various volunteering projects during his degree.
+He spent time in Ghana and Tanzania, aiding in the construction of household rainwater harvesters and new toilets for a school, respectively.
+Whilst these were not specifically technical projects, he learnt a lot about the value of logistics and infrastructure, in the context of the developing world; specifically in the context of water resource.

 • Flood modelling in data sparse regions